f3d-app/f3d/doc/user/13-PLUGINS.md

 4. Search a directory relative to the F3D application: `../lib`.
 5. Rely on OS-specific paths (e.g. `LD_LIBRARY_PATH` on Linux or `DYLD_LIBRARY_PATH` on macOS).

 You can also try plugins maintained by the community.
-If you have created a plugin and would like it to be listed here, please submit a pull request.
+If you have created a plugin and want it listed here, submit a pull request.

 - **Abaqus**: ODB support by @YangShen398 ([repository](https://github.com/YangShen398/F3D-ODB-Reader-Plugin))